paycoreio/docs/docs/products/hpp/samples.md

 The payment result page provides the status of the payment to the shopper.

 !!! note
-    You can use PayCore.io's default result pages.
+    You can use {{custom.company_name}}'s default result pages.
 However, to ensure that your customer is returned to your website, we recommend that you provide your own.

 ### Success